Kolossi/kolossi.github.io/_posts/2021-01-09-pi-throughput-testing.md

 ### Ansible role

-The ansible role is at https://github.com/Kolossi/ansible-role-utils, and an [example playbook](https://github.com/Kolossi/ansible-role-utils/blob/main/use_cases/pi-throughput-test.yml) is provided.
+The ansible role is [on github](https://github.com/Kolossi/ansible-role-utils), and an [example playbook](https://github.com/Kolossi/ansible-role-utils/blob/main/use_cases/pi-throughput-test.yml) is provided.

 Be sure to change the playbook vars header:
 ```yaml